How do I disconnect my dryer?

 Step 4: attach the hose

-Step 5: Empty the water reservoir
+Step 5: Empty the condenser reservoir

 Don't have a water drain and do you use the condensation tank?
 Make sure that this reservoir is completely empty.
 The dryer is now ready for the delivery drivers.
 Have it ready at the front door of your home on the ground floor.